 Bad Export for You: The European console versions were censored, though the PC version was uncut.

 Development Hell: The game was supposed to be released in late 2012 before being delayed.
 Twice.
-Then, it was delayed again, its release date was eventually 2014.
-This has been almost entirely due to Parker and Stone constantly rewriting the script.
+Then it was delayed again, and its release date was eventually in 2014.
+This was almost entirely due to Parker and Stone constantly rewriting the script.
 The season 17 episode "Black Friday" had Cartman raging about the worthlessness of pre-orders for video games, and sarcasm around the game "coming soon."

 Voiceover at the end of Titties and Dragons: The South Park video game, coming to stores soon!

 Butters: Yeah, and if you believe that, I've got a big floppy weiner to dangle in your face.